yonaka15/github-mcp-server/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## What we're looking for

+We can't guarantee that every tool, feature, or pull request will be approved or merged.
+Our focus is on supporting high-quality, high-impact capabilities that advance agentic workflows and deliver clear value to developers.

+To increase the chances your request is accepted:
+* Include real use cases or examples that demonstrate practical value
+* If your request stalls, you can open a Discussion post and link to your issue or PR
+* We actively revisit requests that gain strong community engagement (👍s, comments, or evidence of real-world use)

+Thanks for contributing and for helping us build toolsets that are truly valuable!

 ## Prerequisites for running and testing code

 These are one time installations required to be able to test your changes locally as part of the pull request (PR) submission process.